bahp/j.artmed.2024.103008/README.md

 suggestions, please feel free to open an issue, and we would be happy to incorporate them.

-The manuscript explores the pivotal role of predictive models and their transformative impact on the field of healthcare within the context of blood-related infections and offers a **live** survey of the machine-learning techniques that have been used for the detection and prediction of bacteremia, bloodstream infections, and sepsis.
+The manuscript explores the pivotal role of predictive models and their transformative impact on the field of healthcare within the context of blood-related infections and offers a **live review** of the machine-learning techniques that have been used for the detection and prediction of bacteremia, bloodstream infections, and sepsis.
 By delving into these methods, we aim to shed light on their efficacy, potential limitations, and the intricacies of their integration into clinical practice.
-In doing so, we will undertake a critical comparison with the existing clinical scoring systems, illuminating both the novel insights provided by machine learning and the practical considerations essential for their successful implementation in real-world healthcare scenarios.
+In doing so, we will undertake a critical comparison with the existing clinical scoring systems, illuminating both the novel insights provided by machine learning and the practical considerations essential for their successful implementation in real-world healthcare scenarios.

 <!-- ![](manuscript/figures/hawaii-trend.png) -->
 <!-- *Caption for the example figure with the main results.* -->